Sidney W. Pink

-Sidney W. Pink (1916-2002) was an American film producer and occasional director.
+Sidney W. Pink (1916–2002) was an American film producer and occasional director.
 He has been called the father of feature-length 3-D movies.
 He is also noted for producing early Spaghetti Westerns and low-budget science-fiction films, and for his role in actor Dustin Hoffman's transition from stage to screen.

-Born in Pittsburgh, Pennsylvania in 1916, Pink died in 2002 at his home in Pompano Beach, Florida, following a long illness.

 Early life and education

 Pink was born in Pittsburgh, Pennsylvania in 1916, the second of Philip and Rose (née Ehrenworth) Pink's two sons.
 After playing the film producer in his high school's production of Merton of the Movies, he realized this was the profession he would ultimately pursue, calling it his life's ambition.
 Pink earned a degree in business administration from the University of Pittsburgh.

 Film career

 Pink first worked as a projectionist in a movie theater owned by his wife's family and worked for years building and managing theatres.
 Sometimes he presented stage shows in cinemas.

 In 1937, Pink moved to Hollywood and was hired by Grand National Pictures as production budget manager for the Tex Ritter singing cowboy series.
 Pink then moved to Columbia Pictures as a budget manager on Lost Horizon and the Jack Holt action films.
 At that time, Lost Horizon had a budget of $1.25 million for the film, the largest amount ever allocated to a project at that time.